 Insects belong to an extremely large group of animals without backbones known as invertebrates.
 Spiders, centipedes, worms, woodlice and snails are all invertebrates, but are not insects.
 Insects characteristically have a body that is divided into three parts, six legs and wings that are sometimes hidden or non-functional.

 The ecological importance of invertebrates cannot be overstated.
-All higher forms of life, including plant and human, depend on them one way or another.
+All higher forms of life, including plants and humans, depend on them in one way or another.
 Some insects like the silk moth and honey bee serve us well.
-Others like the blowfly and mosquito play their role in a complex cycle of renewal and rebirth in ways we may never learn to appreciate.
-However, without these minibeasts and the marvel of their life-sustaining and sometimes life-threatening ways, all life on Earth would simply cease.
+Others, like the blowfly and mosquito, play their role in a complex cycle of renewal and rebirth in ways we may never learn to appreciate.
+However, without these minibeasts and the marvel of their life-sustaining and sometimes life-threatening ways, all life on Earth would cease.
 Hardly surprising then that they come in all shapes and sizes and that we find them everywhere.